 David Avenell is a Director and SASPRI’s GIS specialist.

-Christine Byaruhanga is a Research Officer whose main interests are health economics, political risk, and economic and political development in Africa.
+Christine Byaruhanga is a Research Officer whose main interests are deprivation, poverty spatial inequality and tax-benefit microsimulation.

 Dr David McLennan is a Director and Senior Research Fellow whose main interests are in small area deprivation and small area measures of segregation and inequality.
 He also has a keen interest in the relationship between crime and deprivation/inequality.